GabyUnalaq/Chat-system-Cpp-Python/ReadMe.md

 ```

 ### Building the Server
-The Server was generated using CMake gui version 3.17.0 and build using Visual Studio 2019.
+The Server was generated using CMake gui version 3.17.0 and it was built using Visual Studio 2019.
 After running CMake in the server folder and building the solution, the server is ready to be used.

 ### Building the Client